-CONCEPT PAPER - 35% of Final Mark, due Monday, October 18, 1999 at 1230 hours.
+CONCEPT PAPER - 35% of Final Mark, due Wednesday, October 18, 2000 by 1130 hours.

 - 1. The purpose of the assignment is to provide students with the opportunity to explore and discuss a concept encountered in Level 1 and 2 Nursing and Health Issues.
 The paper will define and give a clear in-depth exploration of the selected concept reviewed in the researched material.
 The paper will show the reader that the student has studied the concept, done research, and thought about how this new knowledge can influence their present nursing practice and future practice. - 2.
 A literature review is to be done to gain a variety of at least 2 perspectives on the chosen concept and to relate the concept to your nursing practice.
 You will need to scan several pieces of literature to select at least 6 to 8 literature sources to use in your paper.
-A minimum of 2 sources is to be primary sources.
-(A primary source is literature written by the person who conducted the research or proposed the theory, model, framework, approach or idea.
+A minimum of 2 sources are to be primary sources.
+(A primary source is literature written by the person who conducted the research or proposed the theory, model or framework.
 A secondary source is a description of a study or studies prepared by someone other than the original author).
-Your literature review should use primary sources but are not appropriate to use for a literature review.
+Your literature review should use primary sources whenever possible.
+Some secondary sources may be used; your textbooks are an example of secondary sources but are not appropriate to use for a literature review.
 For the purposes of this concept paper, secondary sources such as journal articles that discuss or apply someone's work can be used.
 The original author should also be consulted.
 Dictionaries or encyclopedias can be used for definitions, but they are not to be part of the 6 to 8 sources for exploring the concept. - 3.
 Your paper must follow APA guidelines for format and content. - 4.
-It is strongly recommended that students discuss the concept paper with their tutor.
-Students may request assistance from the tutor as needed without penalty.

-5. The paper must be submitted to receive a mark for the course.
-Submit your paper to your tutor's mailbox SE12 418 by 1230 hrs. on the due date.
+It is required that students discuss the concept paper with their tutor. - 5.
+The paper must be submitted to receive a mark for the course.
+To ensure security of your paper, please submit your paper to your tutor on the due date, do not submit them to the tutor's mailbox or desk.
 If your paper is late, 15 marks will be deducted for each school day it is late.
-Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline.

-6. The text of the paper may not exceed 10 pages in total.

-7. Marks will be assigned according to three criteria: content, structure or organization and mechanics of writing.
+Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline. - 6.
+The text of the paper must be between 7 to 10 pages in total. - 7.
+Marks will be assigned according to three criteria: content, structure or organization and mechanics of writing.
 The paper will be marked out of 100.
 See marking scheme criteria on the following page.
+Late marks are deducted from the paper mark and not from the total course.

-I. CONTENT OF THE PAPER: 70 MARKS
+L. CONTENT OF THE PAPER: 70 MARKS

 - A. The literature review shows analysis of the concept.
-(50 marks) - /10 defines the concept that provide at least 2 different perspectives\ - /25 discusses the concept as a whole by describing at least 2 different perspectives\ - / 5 discusses the similarities within the literature - / 5 discusses the differences within the literature - / 5 includes references that provide at least 2 different perspectives\ on the concept - / 5 includes at least 6-8 references with a minimum of 2 primary sources - \ A perspective means a theory/model framework/approach/idea etc. - B. The concept is applied to your nursing practice (15 marks) - /15 how will you, as a student nurse apply this knowledge to your nursing practice?
+(50 marks) - /10 defines the concept using at least 2 different sources - /25 discusses the concept as a whole by describing at least 2 different perspectives - / 5 discusses the similarities between the perspectives - / 5 discusses the differences between the perspectives - / 5 includes references that provide at least 2 different perspectives on the concept - / 5 includes at least 6-8 references with a minimum of 2 primary sources - A perspective means a theory or model or framework - B. The concept is applied to your nursing practice (15 marks) - /15 how will you, as a student nurse apply this knowledge to your nursing practice?